GoogleCloudPlatform/federated-learning/README.md

   - Allows traffic between pods in the namespace
   - Allows egress to required cluster resources like kube-dns, service mesh control plane and the GKE metadata server
   - Allows egress to Google APIs (via Private Google Access)
-- The pods in the tenant namespace are hosted exclusively on nodes in the dedicated tenant node-pool.
+- The pods in the tenant namespace are hosted exclusively on nodes in the dedicated tenant node pool.
   - Any pod deployed to the tenant workspace automatically receives a toleration and nodeAffinity to ensure that it is scheudled only a tenant node
   - The toleration and nodeAffinity are automatically applied using [Policy Controller mutations](https://cloud.google.com/anthos-config-management/docs/how-to/mutation)
 - The apps in the tenant namespace use a dedicated Kubernetes service account that is linked to a Google Cloud service account using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 This way you can grant appropriate IAM roles to interact with any required Google APIs.